 It was one of roughly two dozen homes built as part of The Case Study House Program.
 Begun in the mid-1940s and continuing through the early 1960s, the program was spearheaded by John Entenza, the publisher of Arts & Architecture magazine.
+It was developed to address a looming issue: a housing crisis.
+Millions of soldiers would be returning from the battlefields of World War II, and were wanting to start families.
+John Entenza recognized that houses needed to be built quickly, inexpensively, yet without sacrificing good design.
 In a challenge to the architectural community, the magazine announced that it would be the client for a series of homes designed to express man’s life in the modern world.
 These homes were to be built and furnished using materials and techniques derived from the experiences of the Second World War.
 Each home was designed with a real or hypothetical client in mind, taking into consideration their particular housing needs.

 Charles and Ray proposed that the home they designed would be for a married couple working in design and graphic arts, whose children were no longer living at home.
 They wanted a home that would make no demands for itself, and would serve as a background for, as Charles would say, “life in work” and with nature as a “shock absorber.”

-Click here to see their design brief in the December 1945 issue of Arts & Architecture.
+Click here to see their design brief more clearly from the December 1945 issue of Arts & Architecture.

 First Design: Bridge House (unbuilt)